AcademySoftwareFoundation/rez/CONTRIBUTING.md

 ## DCO

 Rez enforces Developer Certificate of Origin (DCO) on all commits, as per ASWF guidelines.
+PRs are automatically blocked until all commits within the PR are signed off.

 To automatically add the necessary sign-off line to every commit, we suggest you do the following, in the root of the project (you'll only need to do it once, and the template file has been added